-Exploration Learning – affectionately known as EXPLO – is looking for an educational leader interested in being part of a team propelling an innovative learning organization to new heights.
+Exploration Learning – affectionately known as EXPLO – is looking for an educator interested in being part of a team focused on propelling an innovative learning organization to new heights.
 This is an important and exciting opportunity for someone to join a dynamic, growing, and influential not-for-profit organization.
-The successful applicant will lead an already strong program to an entirely new level and in so doing, impact the lives of young people, enthusiastic educators, and the field of education.
+The successful applicant will create learning experiences on the cutting-edge of pre-college learning and career exploration and in so doing, impact the lives of young people, enthusiastic educators, and the field of education.

 In 1976, an idea took hold in the halls of MIT: a powerful reimagining of the summer experience for high school students.
 That idea became EXPLO, a pioneering and world-class summer enrichment program where students pursue their interests unconstrained by grades and tests.
 The result?
 A collaborative, interdisciplinary learning environment, where students drive their own learning through exploration.

-In 1984, grades 7-9 were added; in 1994 grades 4-6 were added; and five years ago the program expanded to grades 2 and 3.
+In 1984, grades 7-9 were added and in 1994 grades 4-6 were added.
 A year ago, the organization expanded its work and launched EXPLO Elevate, an innovative schools cooperative started with 15 founding schools.
 This past summer, in the midst of a pandemic, Elevate ran professional development for more than 450 teachers who needed help pivoting to online.
 At the same time, EXPLO successfully launched hands on and highly engaging online offerings for its own students.

 More than 85,000 students have attended EXPLO and they come from 90 countries.
+Upwards of 60 alums have been named to the Forbes 30 under 30 list.
 Today, the organization continues to reimagine teaching and learning in an age of momentous change.
 Currently, EXPLO is developing year-round online programming, and Elevate is expanding its work into consulting, research, and expanded professional learning.
 EXPLO is carving out a role as a home for education thought leaders with invitations to present at the Education World Forum, the National Association of Independent Schools and the International Education & Skills Summit.
 Admissions, marketing, analytics, and communications are now part of a new Customer Engagement Group and the organization is poised for growth.

 The organization is governed by a diverse and committed board of trustees representing finance, ed tech, media, education, law, and business.